 Bob built two 10′ x 10′ garden boxes in 2019, but I had a thought.
 How many tomatoes can one household eat?
 The second box was a natural place to test out growing flax.
 The seeds came from the Landis Valley Museum on Pennsylvania which sent me “Lisette” variety (Sourced from Holland.) https://www.landisvalleymuseum.org/

 I’d been warned that before planting, make sure the seeds are a fiber variety instead of an oil seed plant!
 Check.
 Got that right.
 Then, if you think you’ll need it, make sure you create a garden with some cross support for the plants.
 Oops…

-The plants row 3′ tall or more and support each other in the bed.
+The plants grow 3′ tall or more and support each other in the bed.
 Everything looked good, so I didn’t put in strings to support the plants.
 We had an early summer hail & wind storm that knocked down most of the bed.
-If I had put in string supports gridding out the bed, this would have helped the plants stay upright.
+I also had some happy pets sleeping in the flax.
 I added cross strings in my next patch ( see below)!

 After planting there wasn’t much need for weeding.
 Mainly, I needed patience.
 I waited.
 And waited.
 And watched the stalks get taller and taller.
 Eventually beautiful blue flowers appeared.
 Then the seed heads started to form.
 For finer flax, harvest earlier- general wisdom says when the plant has turned yellow somewhere between 1/2 and 2/3rds of the way up the stalk.
-This year I am planning on getting as close to 2/3rds as I can but before the seed heads develop.
 For 2019, I wanted the seeds, so I waited for the seed heads to fully develop.